theforeman/theforeman.org/plugins/foreman_remote_execution/nightly/index.md

 smart proxy will be installed on the same host, however it's not a requirement.
 Please adapt according to your needs.

-Start by installing the Foreman nightly or 1.10 repository and EPEL7, see [Quickstart instructions](/manuals/latest/index.html#2.Quickstart) and [Foreman manual](/manuals/latest/index.html#3.InstallingForeman) for more information.
+Start by installing the latest Foreman or nightly, see [Quickstart instructions](/manuals/latest/index.html#2.Quickstart) and [Foreman manual](/manuals/latest/index.html#3.InstallingForeman) for more information.